luandretta/quiz-python/README.md

 ## User stories:
-* As a new user, I expetc to easily to understand the main purpose of the site and navigate without complications.
+* As a new user, I expetc to easily to have an idea of what the program is about.
-* I can understand how I play the quiz
+* I want to be guided and informed how I can play the quiz
-* I want to see my results
+* I want to have a clear feedback from inputs
-* I can play again
+* I want to have option either to play again or to exit the program
+* I expect to restart the quiz

 ## How to play:
 - Firstly, the user needs to enter a valid name to start the game.